ErajJaved/gene-expression-ml/readme.md

 ## 📌 Project Overview
 This project explores whether **gene expression profiles** can be used to **predict disease risk and treatment response**.
-Using machine learning models, we classify patients based on their gene expression data and evaluate which genes are most predictive of disease outcomes.
+Using machine learning models, we can classify patients based on their gene expression data and evaluate which genes are most predictive of disease outcomes.

 📊 **Dataset:** [Gene Expression Analysis and Disease Relationship (Kaggle)](https://www.kaggle.com/datasets/ylmzasel/gene-expression-analysis-and-disease-relationship)